 Does My Injury Qualify for Workers’ Compensation?

-Under state law, your employer must provide Workers’ Compensation coverage for any “compensable” accidental injury or death you experience in the course of performing your job.
+Under Florida Statutes §440.09, your employer must provide workers’ compensation coverage for any “compensable” accidental injury or death you experience in the course of performing your job.

-Carriers may also deny your claim if you contributed to your injuries by behaving in an irresponsible way.
-For example, if you and a co-worker were goofing off or roughhousing and one of you sustained an injury as a result, the insurance company may deny your claim.
+Carriers may also deny your claim if you contributed to your injuries by behaving irresponsibly.
+For example, if you and a co-worker were roughhousing and one of you sustained an injury, the insurance company may deny your claim.

 You may also have coverage for any life-threatening or chronic illness you developed after exposure to a hazardous substance on the job.
 If your employer’s Workers’ Compensation insurance is refusing to cover your injury, contact us as soon as possible to preserve your legal rights and get the benefits you need.